 – Hakatere Conservation Park

-Big Al’s Bike Rental just across the road from The Blue Pub, provides bike rental (full suspension x country and XC hardtails), as well as a good range of spares, tyres and tubes and workshop facilities – thanks to Shimano and Sram certified mechanic Richie.
+Big Al’s Bike Rental just across the road from The Blue Pub, provides bike rental (full suspension x country and XC hardtails), as well as a good range of spares, tyres and tubes and workshop facilities – thanks to Shimano and Sram certified mechanic Kirstie.
 Be sure to call in & see the team for trail-maps, riding tips and information on all the local trails.

 HIKING & WALKING